Data Migration

 The business factors that will impact your Selective Data Transition decision

-We know the decision on which path to take to SAP S/4HANA is rarely based 100% on logic alone.
+We know the decision on which path to take when migrating to SAP S/4HANA is rarely based 100% on logic alone.
 In many cases political, organizational, and financial factors will inevitably pull your program in a number of directions, but how should you adjust your approach to your business situation?
 To help navigate this, here are some of the prominent business scenarios the Syniti team consistently comes across and how you could address them in your SAP S/4HANA strategy

 “SAP S/4HANA is needed urgently in the business”

 Whether to unlock the benefits of consolidated finance, streamline production, or to increase overall organizational agility, we often hear the promised benefits of SAP S/4HANA are needed as soon as possible.
 So, how can you adjust when the business is demanding the platform urgently?
-There’s a saying I’ve heard around the industry: “managers of System Conversions think in weeks, managers of Selective Data Transitions think in months, and managers of New Implementations think in years.”
-That’s not to say that any of those respective managers are short-sighted or overly aspirational, it’s more than likely that this behavior has been driven by business priorities.

 Selective Data Transition is typically the happy medium for organizations wanting to move fast, but also to do it in a way that unlocks value and ensures high data quality.
 System Conversions may be the fastest way to go, but unless the legacy landscape is very simple, it’s unlikely an effective go-live can take place without at least some transforming of data for S/4HANA.